Do I need life insurance?

 4. To Leave Things in the Right Hands

 Or, if you are part of a blended family?

-This is one in which you’ve been part of a previous marriage and got re-married.
-You have blood children and step-children, and everyone is dependant on you at some level.
+This is one in which you've been part of a previous marriage and got re-married.
+You have blood children and step-children, and everyone is dependant on you on some level.

 Such situations are manageable while you're alive.